 You can answer it as follows :

-Ans .
+Ans.
 Focus on answering it with confidence and positivity because the interviewer does not know you and would judge you according to what you define about yourself.
-The order in which you require to answer this question will be as follows:
+The order in which you are required to answer this question will be as follows:

-• My parents are so and so and I am the elder/ younger among X siblings (Try to include your strengths here.
-For example, if you are the elder one, you can talk about your qualities like management, leadership, decision making, etc. In case you the younger one, you can mention about the wisdom you have obtained from your elder siblings and how you delegate liabilities provided to you)
+- My parents are so and so, and I am the elder/ younger among X siblings.
+Try to include your strengths here.
+For example, if you are the elder one, you can talk about your qualities like management, leadership, decision making, etc. In case you are the younger one, you can mention the wisdom you have obtained from your elder siblings and how you delegate the liabilities provided to you.

-• (Relate your strengths to your achievements) Because of this, I have obtained A in fields like B, C, etc.
+- (Relate your strengths to your achievements) Because of this, I have obtained an A in fields like B, C, etc.

 EXAMPLE: